Skip to content

 This calculator solves a fundamental time-value-of-money problem: given a target amount, starting balance, regular contributions, and growth rate, how long until you arrive?

 **The math behind the timeline.** Your savings grow from two sources simultaneously: compound interest on your existing balance, and compound interest on each monthly contribution.
 The formula uses logarithms to solve for the number of months where these two growth curves combine to reach your target.
-This is the inverse of the compound interest formula — instead of asking 'how much will I have in N months?' it asks 'how many months until I have X?'
+This is the inverse of the compound interest formula — instead of asking 'how much will you have in N months?' it asks 'how many months until you reach X?'

 **Why contributions dominate short-term goals.** For a $30,000 goal at $1,000/month with 4.5% interest, compound interest contributes only about $1,200 over the 28-month timeline.
 Your contributions do 96% of the work.
 This is why the interest rate barely matters for goals under 2 years — even at 0% interest, a $30,000 goal at $1,000/month takes 30 months vs 28 at 4.5%.
 The 2-month difference is real but small.
 For building context around your savings capacity, check our after-tax income calculator.